kagiko/vaultwarden-wiki/Which-container-image-to-use.md

 `bitwarden_rs` provides a single Docker image ([`bitwardenrs/server`](https://hub.docker.com/r/bitwardenrs/server)) with unified support for SQLite, MySQL, and PostgreSQL database backends, as of version 1.17.0.
 Prior to that version, there were separate images for each database backend (see [Historical images](#historical-images)).

 The `bitwardenrs/server` image is also [multi-arch](https://www.docker.com/blog/multi-arch-all-the-things/), meaning it supports multiple CPU architectures under a single image name.
-Assuming you're running one of the supported architectures, simply pulling `bitwardenrs/server` should automatically yield the appropriate arch-specific image for your environment, with the exception of Armv6 boards, such as Raspberry Pi 1 and Zero (see [moby/moby#41017](https://github.com/moby/moby/issues/41017)).
-Armv6 users must specify `arm32v6` in the image tag, e.g. `latest-arm32v6`.
+Assuming you're running one of the supported architectures, simply pulling `bitwardenrs/server` should automatically yield the appropriate arch-specific image for your environment, with the possible exception of ARMv6 boards, such as Raspberry Pi 1 and Zero (see [moby/moby#41017](https://github.com/moby/moby/issues/41017)).
+ARMv6 users running Docker 20.10.0 and later can simply pull the `bitwardenrs/server` multi-arch image as usual.
+ARMv6 users running earlier Docker versions must specify `arm32v6` in the image tag, e.g. `latest-arm32v6`.

 The SQLite backend is the most widely used/tested, and recommended for most users unless there is a specific need to use a different database backend.